supeffective/assets/.github/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement via private message on Twitter to @itsjavidev.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement via private message on Twitter/X to @itsjavidotcom.

 All complaints will be reviewed and investigated promptly and fairly.